frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

 Frontity's state manager is called "Frontity Connect" and it is based on [react-easy-state](https://github.com/RisingStack/react-easy-state).
 {% endhint %}

 To start understanding Frontity's state first access `http://localhost:3000/about-us/` in the browser.
 The simplest way is to click the link in the menu we've just created.
-Then refresh the page to clear out the state.
+Then, and this is important, refresh the page to clear out the state.
 This gives us a "blank canvas" version of the state so we can see how it works.

-When you've done that open the browser console.
+When you've done that [open the browser console](https://webmasters.stackexchange.com/a/77337).
 In the console type `frontity.state` in order to see the Frontity state.

 <p>
   <img alt="Frontity in the console" src="../assets/part3img1.png">